What is the best temperature for my dry herb vaporizer?

 OK, so that heading is misleading.
 There is, in fact, no perfect temperature.
 However, there may be a perfect temperature for you depending on the experience you are hoping for.
 Vaping at different temperatures release different cannabinoids and terpenes.

 As a general rule, temperatures below 190°C produce a head high, whilst temperatures above that are more intense and can induce a body high.
-After around 210°C, cannabis begins to combust - this is what we are trying to avoid!
+After around 210°C, plant matter begins to combust - this is what we are trying to avoid!

 Cannabinoids are compounds that are naturally found in the Cannabis Sativa plant - they react with specific cannabinoid receptors in the body that are present in both the brain and the central nervous system.

 The most well-known cannabinoids are delta-9-tetrahydrocannabinol (THC) and Cannabidiol (CBD).
 However, there are in fact 113 different types of cannabinoids that evaporate at different temperatures and have their own effects.
 Some of them include :

 - THC-A - 105°C: Believed to be effective against epilepsy and muscle spasms.

 - THC - 157°C: The most well known and sought after cannabinoids.
 It has psychoactive properties and gives users a sense of euphoria and can induce relaxation of the mind and muscles.

 - CBD 160°C - 180°C: Popular among medicinal users.
 It also counters the negative effects of THC, countering feelings of anxiety and paranoia.

 - CBN - 185° C: CBN breaks down THC and is also associated with a sedative effect.